tahababou12/CoCo/README.md

-# CoCo - Collaborative Canvas
+# CoCo - Co-Composer of Ideas

 A creative drawing application with hand gesture recognition and AI enhancement capabilities.